grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ### Build a Grafana Docker image with pre-installed plugins

-If you run multiple Grafana installations with the same plugins you can save time by building your own customized image that includes plugins available on the [Grafana Plugin download page](/grafana/plugins) so that Grafans won't have to install the plugins each time it starts, making the process more efficient.
+If you run multiple Grafana installations with the same plugins, you can save time by building a customized image that includes plugins available on the [Grafana Plugin download page](/grafana/plugins).
+When you build a customized image, Grafana doesn't have to install the plugins each time it starts, making the startup process more efficient.

 > **Note:** To specify the version of a plugin, you can use the `GF_INSTALL_PLUGINS` build argument and add the version number.
 The latest version is used if you don't specify a version number.
 For example, you can use `--build-arg "GF_INSTALL_PLUGINS=grafana-clock-panel 1.0.1,grafana-simple-json-datasource 1.3.5"` to specify the versions of two plugins.